- Publications and resources

 Go to top of page

-To fly remotely piloted aircraft (RPA) in some locations, additional permissions or approvals are required.
+To fly remotely piloted aircraft (RPA) in some locations or under some conditions, additional permissions or approvals are required.

-Chief Remote Pilots operating under a remotely piloted aircraft operator's certificate (ReOC) may apply to fly within the following additional conditions.
+Chief Remote Pilots operating under a remotely piloted aircraft operator's certificate (ReOC) may apply for the below additional permissions and approvals.

 - Above 400 ft above ground level (AGL) in controlled airspace

-- Operations within 5.5 km (3 nm) of a controlled aerodrome
+- Operations within 5.5 km (3 nm) of a controlled aerodrome, including military controlled aerodromes

 - Operate over a movement area of a controlled aerodrome